 So think about what you want to accomplish: Are you hoping to attract new sales leads?
 Do you want to build a social media following?
 Is your goal to entice past customers to return for an upgraded product or service?
 Are you looking to introduce a product with new features that might nudge formerly reluctant customers past their tipping points?

 Once you know your goals, you can strategically choose the right type of offer to drive traffic from your target audience and influence them to purchase something.

 Here are some tips to help you develop the best strategy for your free offer:

-Never forget that your customers are smart.
-Then treat them that way.
-We have all found ourselves inadvertently in the middle of a hard-selling sales pitch at one time or another.
-The reason such sales pitches are so annoying is that they make us feel like someone is trying to trick us into buying something we don’t need or can’t afford.
-The most notorious example of this is the FREE! vacation in exchange for listening to a presentation from a recent college grad with a business degree trying to convince you to buy a time-share.
-How does that ever work?
+Never forget that your customers are smart, so treat them that way.
+Unfortunately, we have all found ourselves inadvertently in the middle of a hard-selling sales pitch at one time or another.
+Such sales pitches are so annoying because they make us feel like someone is trying to trick us into buying something we don’t need or can’t afford.
+The most notorious example of this is the vacation in exchange for listening to a presentation from a recent college grad with a business degree trying to convince you to buy a time-share.
+Has that ever worked?

 Nope.
 Not in my experience.

-While your customers probably aren’t in the market for that FREE! tattoo, if you can tap into the free offers that will get them flocking to your website and telling all their friends about your company, you will see positive results.
+While your customers probably aren’t in the market for that free tattoo, you will see positive results if you can tap into the free offers that will get them flocking to your website and telling all their friends about your company.